vergoh/vnstat/README.md

   * decide if output type parameters should be renamed
     * currently `-h` results in a graph style output when everything else gives a list
     * `-h` to output list and have `-hg` (or similar) for the hourly graph?
-  * decide if some outputs should be removed
-    * `--exportdb` has now a different format which already breaks compatibility, `--json` and `--xml` still available
   * documentation
     * especially feature comparison with 1.x versions is needed as some features have been left out
   * remember what else has been forgotten from this list